-I really hope that these tips are helpful to those of you who struggle at university with a chronic illness, and even if you’re not chronically ill, I hope that I might have helped you too!
+I really hope that these tips are helpful to those of you who are a chronically ill student, and even if you’re not chronically ill, I hope that I might have helped you too!

 I would love to know if you have any techniques that help you while at university – why don’t you share them below?